hirokoymj-new/git-command/README.md

 git commit --amend
 ```

-- Changes to an editor mode so you can edit a current message.
+- In Editor mode you can change a current message.

 ```js
 comment 1